EON: A practical energy-preserving rough diffuse BRDF

 \teaser{

-\\ {Lambert model (\emph{left column}), the classic ``qualitative'' Oren--Nayar QON model (\emph{center column}), and our new EON model (\emph{right column}), all at maximal roughness and the same single-scattering albedo color.
+\\ {Lambert model (left), the classic ``qualitative'' Oren--Nayar QON model (center), and our new EON model (right), all at maximal roughness and the same single-scattering albedo color.
 The top and bottom rows show front and side-lit cases respectively.
-The EON model compensates the energy loss of the QON model, producing similar brightness to the Lambert model combined with the characteristic ``flattening'' and enhanced back-scattering of the Oren--Nayar model. } }
+The EON model compensates for the energy loss of the QON model, producing similar brightness to the Lambert model combined with the characteristic ``flattening'' and enhanced backscattering of the Oren--Nayar model. } }